August 4, 1920 - Dan Mitrione

 From Wikipedia

-Daniel Anthony Mitrione (August 4, 1920 – August 10, 1970) was a U.S. government official in Latin America, where he taught torture techniques to local authoritarian regimes.
+Daniel Anthony Mitrione (August 4, 1920 – August 10, 1970) was a U.S. government official based in Latin America, where he taught torture techniques to local security forces in Brazil and Uruguay.
 He was kidnapped and killed by the Tupamaros, a Marxist–Leninist guerrilla group fighting against the Uruguayan government, in Montevideo, Uruguay in 1970.

 - Last updated on .